How To Grow Chia Sprouts 3 Ways (Quick and Easy!)

 If you’ve sprouted other types of seeds, you may have used a sprouting jar.
 This growing method won’t work well with chia because they are mucilaginous seeds (gelatinous).
 This means they form a layer of gel around each seed when they come in contact with water.

-So when you’re trying to grow chia sprouts, it’s best to forget what you know about sprouting.
+So when you’re trying to grow chia sprouts, it’s best to forget what you know about sprouting and rinsing.
 Forget about the twice-daily rinse because you’ll just end up with gooey seeds!

-Since chia seeds are gelatinous and require a different growing method, you’ll also need a few different supplies and materials.
+Since chia has a mucilaginous seed it requires a different growing method.
+You’ll also need a few different supplies and materials.

 We’ll show you how to grow chia sprouts three different ways: